pittar/pvc-data-copy/README.md

 ### 3. Run the Job

-Now that:
+Now that you have:
-1. You hava create a new (larger) PVC.
+1. Created a new (larger) PVC with a new name.
 2. Stopped the Pod that's conneted to the old PVC.
 3. Copied and updated the `Job`.